cjmanca/plex-credits-detect/README.md

 minFrequency = 100
 maxFrequency = 2750

+silenceDecibels = -55 # If the volume is below this for longer than minimumMatchSeconds it'll detect as silence

 videoAccuracy = 2     # called "ThresholdVotes" on the wiki
 videoSizeDivisor = 50 # 1080x1080 / videoSizeDivisor = video size used for comparisons
 frameRate = 1         # biggest factor for video fingerprint speed and memory requirements

+recheckSilenceOnStartup = false    # When true, scans your libraries for episodes that haven't yet
+                                   # been checked for sections of silence after the credits
+                                   # Keep set to false during normal operation.
+                                   # This will also pick up episodes that don't have plex detected intros.
 recheckUndetectedOnStartup = false # When true, scans your libraries for episodes that are missing timings
                                    # This can be useful if you change ini settings and want to rescan
                                    # all your libraries to try to find missing credits